aang81a/my-it-support-portfolio/PROJECTS/04-network-troubleshooting-cases/case-04-ip-misconfiguration-across-multiple-devices.md

 After command-line tests confirmed restored external IP connectivity and DNS resolution, a browser check was used as a final user-facing verification that internet access was working again.

 ![PC2 Ethernet browser internet restored](screenshots/case-04-ip-misconfiguration/computer-2/ethernet/pc2-ethernet-10-browser-internet-restored.png)

 ---

+## DHCP Scope of This Case

+This case focuses on DHCP client-side troubleshooting.
+The DHCP server itself was not configured.
+The task was to restore automatic IPv4/DNS settings on Windows clients, request a new DHCP lease, and verify that each device received a valid IP address, subnet mask, default gateway, and DNS configuration.

+---